6 Steps to Setting Up a Successful Contingent Workforce Program

 3. Appoint a Contingent Workforce Team Manager

-The logistics of managing a contingent workforce and its vendors can be daunting.
-So, ensuring open and clear communication between suppliers and the hiring business is critical to a program’s success.
+The logistics of contingent talent management can be daunting.
+So, ensuring open and clear communication between suppliers and the hiring business is critical when considering how to create a contingent workforce.

 An in-house point person should handle what Turnage calls “the noise”: managing the day-to-day operations, interacting with suppliers, overseeing onboarding and training, ensuring compliance, reviewing contracts, handling issues that arise with vendor management systems, liaising with HR and legal, and meeting with executives for monthly status updates.

-At Farmers Insurance, many of these duties are handled by Koenraad Lecot, who was tapped in 2013 to oversee and centralize the company’s use of contract workers.
+At Farmers Insurance, many of the duties of a contingent workforce team manager are handled by Koenraad Lecot, who was tapped in 2013 to oversee and centralize the company’s use of contract workers.
 As Head of Contingent Workforce Management, Lecot coordinates 90 suppliers worldwide who provide Farmers with 5,300 contingent workers.
 Staffing agencies provide temporary workers for the office jobs, and Farmers contracts with specialized service providers for some IT functions, call center staffing, and janitorial and cafeteria operations.

 One of Lecot’s first and most time-consuming tasks was to create a centralized system and repository to track contracts and ensure consistency in performing background checks and issuing credentials for contingent workers.
 Before he took the role, each department had its own suppliers, and the company lacked clear, congruent policies.

-Lecot also says it’s important to support contingent workforce team managers with a robust technology platform.
+Lecot also says it’s important to support contingent workforce management system with a robust technology platform.
 Vendor management systems such as Beeline and SAP Fieldglass help companies manage all aspects of their contingent workforce, including finding and hiring workers, conducting background checks, and paying suppliers.

 4. Set Goals and Ground Rules